Gamerboisoap1/sinricprorelay/README.md

-# sinricprorelay
+# esp8266/32 sinric pro relay
-Code for sinric pro to work with relays
+Code for sinric pro to work with relays on esp8266/32